hotosm/osm-export-tool/README.md

 #####-Final Step:
 Install the dependencies into your virtualenv:
-$ 'pip install -r /path/to/requirements.txt'
+$ pip install -r /path/to/requirements-dev.txt
 Once you've got all the dependencies installed, run ./manage.py migrate to set up the database tables etc..
 Then run ./manage.py runserver to run the server.
 You should then be able to browse to http://localhost:8000/